researchart/all/SEresearchReuseManifesto.md

 We should send reserach papers to the guillotine.
 Chop them up, liberate their ideas, spread them around, thus granting broader access to their various parts.
 Vive la révolution.

-Why?
-We miust  demystify research results and make them available to a much broader audience.
-Normally, researchers write papers and present them at  conferences.
-But conferences should be more than about papers.
-Rather, they should be a place to visit to find “things” taht can be reused  for a wide range of tasks.
+If we divide research papers into  their smaller, more managable,  parts then this will revolutionize the computer science concept of _a conference_.
+Normally, researchers write papers and present them at  conferences at which time most of their ideas are viewed once, then never used again.
+This is wrong- conferences should be more than about academics strutting about on stage presenting arcane research results.
+Rather, they should be a place to visit to find “things” that can be reused  for a wide range of tasks.

 The list of potentially reusable  “things” is  quite broad ranging and includes